kazijawad/Viewfinder/README.md

 # Viewfinder

 Viewfinder is an optical character recognition program that analyzes written code and executes the code.
-The user will have the option to upload an image or grab screenshots from a live video feed.
-The screenshot/image will be analyzed, which can then be executed or tested against.
+The user will have the option to upload an image, which will be analyzed and executed.

 ## Getting Started